CAUT Policy Statement

 4

-Both the Board and the Senate should operate under written, publicly-available procedures and rules, within the context of and consistent with procedures and rules set out in legislation constituting the institution and in collective agreements negotiated between the institution and its academic staff association.
-These should include clear articulation of powers, duties and functions, including details about any delegated powers, duties or functions where their delegation has been authorized.
+Both the Board and the Senate should operate transparently.
+Senate and Board procedures and rules should be written and publicly available, and consistent with procedures and rules set out in legislation constituting the institution and in collective agreements negotiated between the institution and its academic staff association.
+These should include clear articulation of powers, duties, and functions, including details about any delegated powers, duties, or functions where their delegation has been authorized.
+Senate and Board agendas, attachments, and minutes should be posted publicly without undue delay.
+The composition of Senate and Board committees should be posted on their respective webpages.
+Academic staff should not be required to sign excessively restrictive confidentiality agreements.

 5